LiMinggang/madedit-mod/README.txt

 Fix: Caret position is not updated if close search dialog by click 'X' instead of close button
 Fix: Disable Find Previous in Regex search
-Fix: Add ResetToolBarsInfoWin to All above in PurgeHisoryDialog Update Simplified Chinese translation
+Fix: Add ResetToolBarsInfoWin to All above in PurgeHisoryDialog
+Fix: Not stay in current line when switch between modes #226 Update Simplified Chinese translation
 Update boost to 1.62